enso-managers/home/tools/manual-sheet2reqif.md

 provided for demonstration purposes.
 You always benefit from the latest release.

 ## Operation

 ### Folder

-When importing Excel® files, a folder with the file name as title is created in the hierarchy of the SpecIF data-set.
+When importing a workbook with one or more spreadsheets (Excel® xlsx, LibreOffice ods as well as csv), a folder with the file name as title is created in the hierarchy of the ReqIF data-set.
-For each worksheet a subfolder is created with its name as a title.
+For each spreadsheet a subfolder is created with its name as a title.

 ### Resources and Resource Classes